solids4foam/solids4foam.github.io/installation/installWithDocker.md

 ## Creating the solids4foam Docker Container

-In macOS and Linux, the solids4foam container can be created with
+In macOS and Linux, the solids4foam container can be created with (OpenFOAM-v2012 as an example here)
 ```
 > docker create --entrypoint /bin/bash -v="${HOME}":/shared \
        --name solids4foam-v2.0-openfoam-v2012 \